pernomian/bashlib/README.md

    * wc

 ## Notes
-   The supported operating systems were tested with their default tools, i.e., it should work as is because it does not use extra tools.
+   * The supported operating systems were tested with their default tools, i.e., it should work as is because it does not use extra tools.
+   * The supported Operating Systems provide "bashlib" dependencies by their default installation.
+While developing "bashlib", an extra care about the choice on which system default tools have been taken in order to keep system compatibility / portability between some Linux distributions and Mac OS X.
+   * If you made a custom system setup, you are advised to run "verify.bash" script before running "bashlib".

 ## Recommendations
    After downloading "bashlib" it is recommended that you:
    - Copy the entire folder to somewhere from your HOME folder;
+   - Change the BASHLIB_HOME variable in main script:
+      - The value is the absolute path of "bashlib" folder (/path/to/bashlib)
    - Save the files;
    - Check the permissions:
       - For libraries, 644 (-rw-r--r--)